 Being a DJ can be expensive.
 You have a load of equipment to buy and then you have to invest the time to learn it, use the software, and create awesome music.
 Believe it or not, there are some decent DJ apps on Android.
-There aren’t any currently that can run the whole show but you can use these to augment a set up and make it a little bit better.
+There aren’t any currently that can run the whole show but you can use these to augment a set up, try out some stuff, and do some fun stuff on the side at least.
 Let’s take a look at the best DJ apps for Android.
 There are some decent up-and-coming DJ apps such as Samply Music Sampler as well.
-It’s always good to check the Play Store to see the new stuff!
+It’s always good to check the Play Store to see the new stuff.

 Price: Free with in-app purchases